nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 #### Example

-A good example of a dry concept is what we used in the "inheritance" example earlier to avoid repetition, which will essentially make debugging easier
+A good example of a dry concept is what we used in the "inheritance" example earlier to avoid repetition, which will essentially make debugging easier.

-#### Why use dry concept when coding?
+#### Why use the DRY concept when coding?
 - [x] :one: Reduce workload by reducing unnecessary code
 - [x] :two: Maintain and debug your code easily
 - [x] :three: Avoid technical debt

-#### Tips to help you follow DRY principle
+#### Tips to help you follow the DRY principle
-- [x] :one: Avoid writing lengthy codes instead build your code in smaller reusable units
+- [x] :one: Avoid writing lengthy codes; instead, build your code in smaller reusable units
-- [x] :two: Establish you code logic first to help with your code writing process
+- [x] :two: Establish your code logic first to help with your code writing process